mca91/ITEWR_DC_Course/chapter2.md

 ```

 --- type:MultipleChoiceExercise lang:r xp: skills: key:b496c011e5
-## Regression when X is a Dummy Variable – Interpretation
+## Interpretation When X is a Dummy Variable

 Consider again the dummy regression model from the previous exervise.
 The estimated regression equation was: